 In plain view of Mrs. Harry Hassen and her two sons, who made a frantic effort to save him, James Minerd, aged 15, was drowned in the reservoir at the Atlas coke works, Helen, yesterday....
 The boy, who was the son of Thomas Minerd, a driver in the mines at Atlas, was a cripple and while he and the two sons of Harry Hassen were swimming in the reservoir, Minerd got beyond his depth.
 The two boys became so excited that they could not save the drowning boy but their cries brought the Mrs. Hassen to the scene....
 Minerd was well known in the vicinity in which he lived and was one of the most popular boys at Helen.

 The Minerds resided in Helen circa 1938, when Thomas was mentioned in the Buckhannon (WV) Record newspaper obituary of his brother Charles.
 About that time, the Minerds moved to another coal mine patch town nearby, Searights, in Fayette County.

 When the federal census was taken in 1930, the Minerds lived in Menallen Township, Fayette County.
 Thomas at age 76 was retired, and had no occupation.
 Living next door were their daughter and son in law, Mary and Allen Baer, and their children.

-Both Thomas and Theresa died in 1944 -- he at age of 94 on April 21, and she at age 85 on Oct.
+Both Thomas and Theresa died in 1944.
+He was felled by a stroke and within two hours was dead at age of 94 on April 21.
+The widowed Theresa then moved to Uppermiddletown, Fayette County.
+Having borne congestive heart failure and senility, she passed away at age 85 on Oct.
 18. Rev. Ritter of Grindstone, Fayette County, led Thomas' funeral service.